winitzki/scall/tutorial/programming_dhall.md

 ### Recursive functors and contrafunctors

 Although Dhall does not support recursive types directly, we have seen in previous chapters that least fixpoints and greatest fixpoints can be encoded in Dhall.
-Those encodings are built using the record types, the function types, the universal quantifier, and the existential quantifier.
+Those encodings are built using the function types and the universal quantifier.
-The constructions in the previous subsections show how to build functor and contrafunctor instances for those types.
+The constructions in the previous subsections show how to build functor and contrafunctor instances for types involving those features.
 So, in principle we already know enough to build functor or contrafunctor instances (as appropriate) for arbitrary recursive type constructors.

-However, for illustration we will show the Dhall code for those instances.
+Here we will show the Dhall code for those instances.

-A least-fixpoint type constructor is defined via a pattern functor that must be a type constructor with two type parameters.
+A least-fixpoint type constructor is defined via a pattern functor that must be a type constructor with _two_ type parameters.
 The first type parameter remains free in the resulting recursive type constructor, while the second type parameter is used for recursion.
 (See the section "Recursive type constructors" in the chapter "Church encoding for recursive.)